urbanalytics/medicaldebt/README.md

 # medicaldebt

-Extracting information about medical debts
+Extracting income information from judicial collections filings to inform interventions around reducing the burden of medical debt.